xdissent/Micro-RTSP/examples/esp-idf/README.md

 * Set the Wi-Fi configuration.
     * Set `WiFi SSID`.
     * Set `WiFi Password`.
+    * Set your desired framerate.
+    * Set vertical and horizontal flipping of the image (depends on how the camera is mounted).

-Configuration options for the camera can be found in main/esp32cam.cpp Configuration options for the MQTT client can be found in main/esp32cam.cpp
+Additional configuration options for the camera (resolution, quality, whitebalance) can be found in main/esp32cam.cpp Configuration options for the MQTT client can be found in main/esp32cam.cpp

 ### Build and Flash